Terms and Conditions

 - Verify by email to the CVISP Senior Administrative Assistant that all information on the Custodial Declaration (CD) is correct.

-Upon receipt of the official Letter of Acceptance, please do the following:
+Upon receipt of the official Letter of Acceptance, Invoice and Custodial Declaration (CD) please do the following:

-Please note: The International School Programs has no influence over the visa application process.
-Please direct all inquiries regarding your visa status to your local CIC office.
+Please note: The International School Programs has no influence in the study permit, TRV or eTA application process.
+Please direct all inquiries regarding your study permit, TRV or eTA status to an authorized representative or the IRCC directly.

 In order to graduate from a British Columbia high school, students are required to take the following courses: